-Any Corporate Member who leaves active service with a local government may retain his or her status as a Corporate Member provided he or she continues to pay dues, except that dues payment may be waived by the Executive Director for any Corporate Member who is unemployed as a result of resignation or removal from his or her position with a local government.
+Any Full-Corporate Member who leaves active service with a local government may retain his or her status as a Full Corporate Member provided he or she continues to pay dues, except that dues payment may be waived by the Executive Director for any Full Corporate Member who is unemployed as a result of resignation or removal from his or her position with a local government.
 General policies governing waiver of dues shall be established by the Executive Board.
-Nothing in this Section 4 of Article VIII, however, shall limit the rights of the Executive Board to take action as provided in Article IX. if the Corporate Member has violated the Code of Ethics.
+Nothing in this Section 4 of Article VIII, however, shall limit the rights of the Executive Board to take action as provided in Article IX, if the Full Corporate Member has violated the Code of Ethics.

 Section 5.
-Noncorporate Membership: Affiliate Members.
+Noncorporate Membership: Affiliate Membership.s.